JakeZook/Logo-Generator/README.md

 ## Description

-Generates a custom logo svg file based on user input in the terminal via inquirer.
+Generates a custom logo.SVG file based on user input in the terminal via inquirer.

 ## Table of Contents